krynju/dtable_benchmarks/blogpost.md

 ## Benchmark configuration

-Benchmarks were performed on a desktop machine with the following specifications:
+Benchmarks were performed on a desktop with the following specifications:
 - CPU: Ryzen 5800X 8 cores / 16 threads
 - Memory: 32 GB DDR4 RAM
+- Julia: master/1.8 (custom branch)

 All configurations were ran using an environment with 1 worker and 16 threads.

 The data used for experiments was prepared as follows:
-- column count: $4$ (to allow for a better single/all column benchmark comparison)
+- column count: $4$ (to allow for a distinction between single and all column benchmarks)
 - row count: $n$
 - row value type: `Int32`
 - row value range: $1:unique\_values$ (important for `groupby` ops)